 September is National Family Meals Month, and we still have a few days left to honor it!
 Honestly, everyday is Family Meal Day in my world, and here’s why.

 Research has shown the positive implications that may result from families eating together.
 Healthier families and finances, better grades, less drug use in teens, and a closer family unit.
 There’s just no reason not to implement it!
 Some may say that time is the issue, and I can definitely relate.
 However, if you meal plan or meal prep, and get the family in the kitchen, it is much easier.
-I make sure to find meals that I can prepare in less than 30 minutes so that we can spend the time together at the table and some nights, beyond!
+I make sure to find meals that I can prepare in less than 30 minutes so that we can spend the time together at the table and some nights, beyond dinner for some games!
 Implementing family meals at least a few nights per week can make a difference, so go for it!
 If you need additional help getting your kids to eat healthy foods, be sure to grab my How to Get Kids to Eat Healthy Foods Tip Sheet.

 So, on to the recipe!
 My Great Grandmother, Aquilina, was from Intradacqua, in the Abruzzi region of Italy.
 She would prepare polenta in this way for our family.
 It was my most favorite family dinner of my childhood….. aside from the Feast of the Seven Fishes we have on Christmas Eve.
 But that is a holiday, the polenta was served more regularly.
-I have memories of my Great Aunt Mary carving the boot of Italy out of the polenta in her section of the polenta.
+I have fond memories of my Great Aunt Mary carving the boot of Italy out of the polenta in her section of the polenta.
 And I really mean HER section.
 You wouldn’t dare dip into anyone else’s area!

 The beauty of polenta on the board is that everyone can have it the way they like it, and it’s a fun, family experience you have together!
 Traditionally, we serve it with a bolognese or marinara sauce, but the possibilities are endless!
 We have most recently served it with a wild mushroom and sausage ragu, and balsamic roasted veggies.
 Basically, any topping you enjoy could top the polenta, it’s a blank canvas!